nuxt/governance/README.md

 Framework team members have no authority over the overall direction of the project.
 However, they do have the ear of the project lead.
 It is a framework team member’s job to ensure that the lead is aware of the community’s needs and collective objectives, and to help develop or elicit appropriate contributions to the project.
 Often, framework team members are given informal control over their specific areas of responsibility and are assigned rights to directly modify certain areas of the source code.
 That is, although framework team members do not have explicit decision-making authority, they will often find that their actions are synonymous with the decisions made by the lead.

-Framework team has exclusive responsibility of mainaining `nuxt/` github repositories and `@nuxt/` npm scoped packages.
+The framework team has the exclusive responsibility of maintaining `nuxt/` GitHub repositories and `@nuxt/` npm scoped packages.

 ## Community contributors